oar-team/oar/kameleon/Documentation.rst

 are macrosteps.
 In this recipe, in the *build_appliance* macrostep definition, only the specified microsteps will be called, on all the other macrosteps, all the microsteps composing them will be called.

+Note that you can include macrosteps from other distribs, for example here we included *debian/system_config* that may be a generic macrostep for every debian distribs.

 Installing kameleon